CtrlZGau/CtrlZGau.github.io/_posts/2024-12-05-systems-engineering-24.md

 ---
 title: Systems Engineering and Project Management for Robotics
 date: 2024-12-02 00:00:00 +0800
-categories: [CMU MRSD, Robotics]
+categories: [Robotics]
 tags: [systems engineering, project management, v-model]     # TAG names should always be lowercase
 cmu_subsection: "Fall 2024"
-author: <author_id>
+author: gautham
 mermaid: true
 pin: false
 math: true
-image: /assets/images/ldr.png
+image: /about.jpeg
 ---

-The content below are my notes for the class \"16-650 Systems Engineering and Management for Robotics" Fall 2024, by Dr. Dimi Apostolopoulos.
-The credit for the full content goes to Professor Dimi along with several internet sources.
-You can see a clear relation of the below concepts with my MRSD Capstone Project, the Lunar ROADSTER -- check [Conceptual Design Review Report (CoDRR)](https://bhaswanth-a.github.io/posts/lunar-roadster-cmu/#conceptual-design-review-report-codrr).
+The content below captures my notes and reflections on **systems engineering and management for robotics**, collected from lectures, books, and hands-on project experience.
+These ideas strongly influence how I structure robotics projects, from requirements and architectures to verification and field testing.

 # System